 This shows that you have holes at $199, $249, and $299, something Amazon does not!
-You can simply discount the subwoofer to meet my customer’s budget, but then you are losing profitability (something that is very important these days).
+You can discount the subwoofer to meet my customer’s budget, but you are losing profitability (something essential these days).

 I Don’t Need Any More Lines in My Store!

 Maybe it is time to reevaluate your current lines or explore new ones.
 Amazon does this passively because it is consumer-driven.
-If you could increase profitability by adding subwoofer SKU or two, wouldn’t that be a smart decision?
-Amazon has woofers from $39-$799…if you don’t have a subwoofer at $199 (using the example above), essentially you are telling the customer to shop on Amazon, another retailer or online.
+If you could increase profitability by adding a subwoofer SKU or two, wouldn’t that be a smart decision?
+Amazon has woofers from $39-$799…if you don’t have a subwoofer at $199 (using the example above), essentially, you are telling the customer to shop on Amazon, another retailer, or online.
 Why would you even chance this?

 Every Customer That Visits Your Store – Visited You for a Reason

 Years ago, people would come in asking to upgrade their vehicle from a tape deck to a CD player.
 You would take them over to your display board, find out their budget, and then demonstrate a CD player that would work for them.
-Fast forward to today, have you ever noticed that customers ask “Do you have a JVC123 and how much is it?”?
-The difference today is customers have already done some sort of research online via Facebook, forums, website or reviews.
-Our job is to make sure all of the customer needs are taken care of.
-Bluetooth, Android Auto CarPlay or Dual Phone operation, etc. If we can identify an important feature to the customer, we can up/down-sell a customer into a different price point – Amazon cannot.
+Fast forward to today, have you ever noticed that customers ask, “Do you have a JVC123 and how much is it?”?
+Today’s difference is customers have already done some research online via Facebook, forums, website, or reviews.
+Our job is to make sure all of the customer needs are taken care of Bluetooth, Android Auto CarPlay, or Dual Phone operation, etc. If we can identify an important feature to the customer, we can up/down-sell a customer to a different price point – Amazon cannot.

 Could You Have Picked a Worse Example – Subwoofers?